Nemanja Milunović: Red Star Belgrade

 After Milunović decided not to renew his contract with BATE Borisov, he signed a 2.5-year contract with Red Star Belgrade as a free agent in the 2018–19 winter transfer window.
 He played in Red Star's 2019–20 UEFA Champions League campaign under coach Vladan Milojević.

 Alanyaspor

 In June 2021, after his contract with Red Star expired, Milunović signed 2-year contract with Turkish side Alanyaspor.

 International career

 Milunović made his first appearance for the Serbia national football team under coach Slavoljub Muslin in a 2-1 friendly win over Cyprus in November 2016.
+His fourth and final international was an October 2019 friendly match against Paraguay.